HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/working_with_compose/manage_global_settings.md

 ```

 !!!important
-    The Search box feature is available in the themes that are supplied with DX Compose.
-If you want to use your own custom themes, you need to implement the Search box.
-To do this, include the tag `<portal:find>` in your theme.
+    The Search box feature is available in default DX Compose themes.
+To use custom themes, include the `<portal:find>` tag in your custom theme code.